gallegojaime/procras/README.md

 # Usage
 This CLI version of st-procras is pretty simple to use.
-The fundamental operations it encompasses are the listing, adding, modification and removal of deadlines.
+The fundamental operations it encompasses are the listing, adding, and removal of deadlines.

 ## Adding deadlines
 The `spadd` command will let us add a deadline.
 The syntax is `spadd [-f FILE] title [time]`,